awsdocs/aws-glue-developer-guide/doc_source/console-jobs.md

 ### Metrics<a name="console-jobs-details-metrics"></a>

-The **Metrics** tab shows metrics collected when a job runs and profiling is enabled\.
+The **Metrics** tab shows metrics collected when a job runs and profiling is turned on\.
 The following graphs are shown:
 + ETL Data Movement
 + Memory Profile: Driver and Executors